mdoninger/mdoninger.github.com/about/index.md

 For easier writing i use Jekyll Bootstrap, which provides some nice extensions for Jekyll.
 The theme is based on Twitter Bootstrap and the Bootswatch United color scheme.

-## Other questions
-### Is this page a copy of [vogella.com](http://vogella.com)?
-In case you wonder: No it isn't.
-But the great tutorials of Lars inspired me to create this site and share my knowledge.
-I also won't publish any tutorials on my site, which he already has on his page, since i want to concentrate on other problems.

 {% include JB/setup %}